timrobertson100/pipelines2/readme.md

 Afterwards can run the `Interpretation` class in the IDEA using:

-1. Enable and add an environment variable with `--add-opens=java.base/java.nio=ALL-UNNAMED`
-2. Adding provided dependencies to the Classpath
+1. Adding provided dependencies to the Classpath
-3. Changing the absolute location of the Jar file in the code
+2. Changing the absolute location of the Jar file in the code

 Look in `/tmp` for the results.